DFE-Digital/education-benchmarking-and-insights/web/README.md

 In a console window:
 1. Navigate to `EducationBenchmarking.Web` project root
 2. Run `dotnet user-secrets init` to initialise secrets in the directory
-3. Run the follow to create XXXX secret: `dotnet user-secrets set "XXXX" "xxxxx"`

 #### Platform APIs
-If running the Platform APIs locally then no further required, just ensure the API port configuration matches that in `appsettings.Development.json`.
+If running the Platform APIs locally then no further configuration required; ensure the API port configuration matches that in `appsettings.Development.json`.

-However if you are using deployed instances of the Platform APIs then having initialised secret storage, in a console window:
+However, if you are using deployed instances of the Platform APIs then having initialised secret storage in a console window:
 1. Navigate to `EducationBenchmarking.Web` project root
 2. Set Insight API url user secret: `dotnet user-secrets set "Apis:Insight:Url" "[INSERT URL VALUE]"`
 3. Set Insight API key user secret: `dotnet user-secrets set "Apis:Insight:Key" "[INSERT KEY VALUE]"`